PharosProtocol/core-v0/src/modules/modules.md

 Standard interfaces may also require non-state changing arguments to ensure delivery of the minimum set of valid data to operate a Module of that Category. ? you can guarantee parity between different components of an agreement - i.e. loanAsset and loanOracle ?

+## Design Invariants
+No module has any special access to Modulus beyond what an EOA has.
+They cannot compel Modulus to move assets.
+No module has any special access to other Modules beyond what an EOA has.
+They cannot compel another module to move assets.
+Modulus can compel Modules to move assets.

 ## Implementing a Module
 are modules expected to verify their data?